Welshy92/rescue-the-royalty/README.md

 * [Balsamiq](https://balsamiq.com) - Used to create wireframes.
 * [Git](https://git-scm.com) - For version control.
 * [Github](https://github.com) - To save and store all the files of the site.
-* [Gitpod](https://www.gitpod.io) - To write all the HTML & CSS.
+* [Gitpod](https://www.gitpod.io) - To write all the HTML, CSS and Javascript.
 Also used to write the README.
-* [coolers](https://coolors.co) - To create a colour scheme for use across the site.
 * [Google Fonts](https://fonts.google.com) - To import the fonts used on the site.
 * [Font Awesome](https://fontawesome.com) - For the iconography of the site.
 * [OperaGX](https://www.opera.com/gx) - Dev Tools to troubleshoot and test features, solve issues with responsiveness and styling.
 * [Am I Responsive?](https://ui.dev/amiresponsive) - To show the website image on a variety of devices.
 * [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en) - Chrome DevTool extension that I use on my OperaGX browser.
+* [Ico Converter](https://www.icoconverter.com) - Used to create my favicon from an image.
+* [Pixil Art](https://www.pixilart.com) - Used to create all the images used on the game screen + the favicon.
 ***
 ## **Deployment & Local Development**